Dona Ana Community College Office of Financial Aid & Scholarships

 FAFSA SCHOOL CODE: E00876

-Any first-time loan borrowers will need to complete an In-Person Entrance Counseling session offered by the Office of Financial Aid & Scholarships.
-Entrance Counseling is a Federal requirement for first time borrowers that teaches student the rights and responsiblities of borrowing a student loan.
-In-Person Entrance Counseling will take place at various times and locations including the East Mesa Campus Auditorium, Gadsden Center (Room 117) and Sunland Park Center (Room 114) You can register for the sessions here: DACC In Person Entrance Counseling.
+Any FIRST-TIME loan borrowers will need to complete an In-Person Entrance Counseling session offered by the DACC Office of Financial Aid & Scholarships.
+Entrance Counseling is a Federal requirement for FIRST-TIME borrowers; teaching students their rights and responsiblities of borrowing a federal student loan.
+In-Person Entrance Counseling takes place at various times and locations including, East Mesa Center Auditorium, Gadsden Center (Room 117) and Sunland Park Center (Room 114).
+Register for the sessions at the following link; DACC In Person Entrance Counseling.

-For all first-time loan borrowing Freshman (0-27 credit hours), there will be a 30-day hold on any Subsidized or Unsubsidized Federal Direct Student Loan and Pekins Loan.
+For all FIRST-TIME loan borrowing FRESHMAN (0-27 credit hours), there will be a 30-day hold on Subsidized and/or Unsubsidized Federal Direct Student Loans and Pekins Loans.

 Getting on Board

 - Check Financial Aid Status